square/stoic/docs/USR_CONFIG.md

 # Stoic config
 Stoic configuration lives in `~/.config/stoic`.
-This directory will be automatically created when you run `stoic tool setup`.
+This directory will be automatically created when you run `stoic init-config`.

 You can add stuff to `~/.config/stoic/sync` and it will be automatically synced (via rsync) to any device you connect to with stoic, in the directory identified by